LiChen127/finger/README.md

 ## Background

-This is a simple interpreter for the finger language, which is a simple language for describing the structure of a program.
+This is a simple interpreter, I called it "finger", which is a simple language for describing the structure of a program.
 The idea is from "Writing an Interpreter in Go" by Thorsten Ball.

-## Target
+## Current work

-Based on the book, I want to implement that interpreter liked the interpreter of JavaScript by JavaScript Enigne.

-Maybe I will do it in the future.
+At current time, this project has been implemented as a simple language, which can be used to describe the structure of a program.

-## GC
+## Future work

-Currently, I don't implement GC.
-Just use the GoLang's GC.
+I will add more features to the language, make it more powerful, implement it liked a real language, not a "project from learning".

+### Target

+Maybe like JavaScript

+1. make it become the OOP
+2. make it become the functional programming
+3. I/O (file, net, database) anyway